 A connection pool cleaner thread now runs every minute and removes connections whose

 This behavior is an improvement on previous releases, where a connection that had been used then returned to the connection pool remained there until the next connector operation.
-The previous behavior could result in several idle connections in the pool, still connected to the target resource.
-The next time the connector was used, ICF would attempt to use the existing connection in the pool.
-The pool manager would check the
+The previous behavior could result in several connections in the pool, that were idle but still connected to the target resource.

 This release lets you configure mappings in separate mapping files, instead of, or in addition to one